 4. Useful Backlinks

-Some of the ways to improve your online visibility and SEO ranking have nothing to do with what’s on your website, but on other people’s websites.
+Some of the ways to improve your online visibility have nothing to do with what’s on your website, but on other people’s websites.
 As more and more people are directed to your website from other websites, Google recognizes this and can rank your site higher accordingly.
 So, how do you drive that traffic?

 Backlinks are the answer.
 These are links on other websites that direct people to your site.
 When your site is consistently referred to by other quality websites, Google recognizes that it’s trusted.
 Such backlinks are even more useful if the linking website is trustworthy.